desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

 #### Group grant

-In order to simplify the management of group allowances, each granted group allowance will be stored usign the following key:
+In order to simplify the management of group allowances, each granted group allowance will be stored using the following key:
 ```
 SubspaceGroupAllowancePrefix | SubspaceID | GranterAddress | GroupID | -> Protobuf(GroupGrant)
 ```